 1. Hardwood Kitchen Flooring

-Everybody loves hardwood kitchen floors because they’re a beautiful, durable classic that bring a touch of nature to a room.
-There was a time when conventional wisdom was to avoid hardwood flooring in kitchens because it couldn’t stand up to moisture and the inevitable food spills.
+Many people love hardwood kitchen flooring because they’re a beautiful, durable classic that brings a touch of nature to a room.
+There was a time when conventional wisdom was to avoid hardwood flooring in kitchens because it couldn’t stand up to moisture and inevitable food spills.
 That’s no longer the case.
-A new generation of water-resistant sealers and polyurethane finishes keeps wooden floors in the kitchen from staining and warping.
-There are two types of hardwood kitchen flooring: Engineered hardwood flooring, which is made of a plywood core with a layer of hardwood on top.
-The other type is solid hardwood flooring which is just what it sounds like, planks of solid wood.
-Engineered wood kitchen floors are more affordable than solid wood kitchen floors.
+A new generation of water-resistant sealers and polyurethane finishes keeps wooden flooring in the kitchen from staining and warping.
+There are two types of hardwood kitchen flooring: engineered hardwood flooring, made of a plywood core with a layer of hardwood on top, and solid hardwood flooring, which is just what it sounds like — planks of solid wood.
+Engineered wood kitchen flooring is more affordable than solid wood kitchen flooring.

-Solid hardwood floors can be sanded and refinished three or four times and last for more than a century.
-Engineered hardwood floors can be resanded and refinished two times and last for around 20 years.
+Solid hardwood flooring can be sanded and refinished three or four times and can last for more than a century.
+Engineered hardwood flooring can be resanded and refinished two times and can last for around 20 years.

-Ceramic tile or porcelain tile is a good choice for kitchen flooring because it’s waterproof and resistant to stains.
-Kitchen floor tiles come in a slew of patterns and colors, so you can find tile to fit any design style.
-You can even get ceramic or porcelain tile that mimics hardwood, terrazzo, or stone, so you get tile's waterproof superpowers with the luxe look of higher end materials.
-Look for tiles that can be used on floors, because some tiles are made for use on backsplashes only.
+Ceramic tile or porcelain tile is a good choice for kitchen flooring because it’s waterproof and stain-resistant.
+Kitchen floor tile comes in a slew of patterns and colors, so you can find tile to fit any design style.
+You can even get ceramic or porcelain tile that mimics hardwood, terrazzo or stone, so you get tile’s waterproof superpowers and the luxe look of higher-end materials.
+Look for tile that you can use on floors, because some tile is made only for backsplashes.

 Porcelain tile is harder and more water-resistant than ceramic tile, so it doesn't need to be sealed.
 It wears better than ceramic tile, too.